walbourn/directxtkmodelviewer/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-November 9, 2016
+April 28, 2017

 The DirectX Tool Kit Model Viewer is an interactive test application for validating .SDKMESH, .VBO, and .CMO files rendered using the DirectX Tool Kit.

-The source is written for Visual Studio 2013 or 2015.
+The source is written for Visual Studio 2013, 2015, or 2017.
 It is recommended that you make use of the Windows 8.1 SDK and Windows 7 Service Pack 1 or later.

 All content and source code for this package are subject to the terms of the MIT License.